wp-plugins/performerjs/readme.txt

 == Changelog ==

+= 1.0 =

+Updated to version 1.0 of the library

+= 0.8 =

-0.8 Initial plugin version, numbered 0.8 to keep up with the version of the Performer JavaScript library itself.
+Initial plugin version, numbered 0.8 to keep up with the version of the Performer JavaScript library itself.